philipfong/disable-hugepages/README.md

 # Rollback MongoDB from 4.0.5 to 3.6.9

+Pre-req #1: Back up the database

-Pre-req: shut down all LAs
+Pre-req #2: Shut down all LAs

 (1) Check current featureCompatibility version (This may return a blank value)